tjworks/tapdata-docs-en/docs/quick-start/install/install-tapdata-enterprise/install-on-windows.md

    * **Please enter backend url**: Set the login address for the Tapdata platform, default is `http://127.0.0.1:3030/`.
    * **Please enter tapdata port**: Set the login port for the Tapdata platform, default is `3030`.
    * **Please enter API server port**: Set the service port for the API Server, default is `3080`.
-   * **Does MongoDB require username/password?**: If MongoDB database has enabled security authentication, enter **n** if not enabled, or **y** if enabled, then follow prompts to enter username, password, and the authentication database (default is `admin`).
+   * **Does MongoDB require username/password?**: If MongoDB database has enabled security authentication, enter **y** then follow prompts to enter username, password, and the authentication database (default is `admin`).
-   * **Does MongoDB require TLS/SSL?(y/n)**: If MongoDB database has enabled TSL/SSL encryption, enter **n** if not enabled, or **y** if enabled, then follow prompts to enter the absolute path of the CA certificate and Certificate Key file, and the file password of the Certificate Key.
+   * **Does MongoDB require TLS/SSL?(y/n)**: If MongoDB database has enabled TSL/SSL encryption, enter **y** then follow prompts to enter the absolute path of the CA certificate and Certificate Key file, and the file password of the Certificate Key.
    * **Please enter MongoDB host, port, database name**: Set the URI connection information for the MongoDB database, default is `127.0.0.1:27017/tapdata`.
    * **Does API Server response error code?**: Whether to enable API Server response error code function.